Medically reviewed in January 2023

 Sometimes, SCA occurs in active people who seem to be healthy and have no known medical conditions.
 But there are several known risk factors for SCA.

-Chief among them is coronary heart disease (CHD), which occurs when the arteries that supply blood to the heart become hardened and narrowed.
-As many as 80 percent of SCA cases in adults have been attributed to CHD.
+Chief among them is coronary artery disease (CAD, the most common type of heart disease in the U.S.) which occurs when the arteries that supply blood to the heart become hardened and narrowed.
+As many as 80 percent of SCA cases in adults have been attributed to CAD.

 Other risk factors include:

-- A previous heart attack: The majority of people who die of SCA have had a heart attack in the past, which can disrupt the heart’s electrical signals.
+• A previous heart attack: The majority of people who die of SCA have had a heart attack in the past, which can cause lasting damage that disrupts the heart’s electrical signals and causes irregular heartbeats.

 Certain types of physical stress can also disrupt the heart’s electrical system.
-These include unusually low levels of potassium or magnesium, severe blood loss, and severe lack of oxygen.
+These include unusually low levels of potassium or magnesium (minerals in the blood that play a role in regulating the hearbeat), severe blood loss, and severe lack of oxygen.
 Very intense physical activity during which the body releases the hormone adrenaline may trigger SCA in people with underlying heart issues.

-In rare cases, a sudden blow to the front of the chest may also cause ventricular fibrillation, leading to SCA.
+In rare cases, a sudden blow to the front of the chest may also cause ventricular fibrillation (very fast, uncoordinated contraction of the lower chambers of the heart), leading to SCA.
 This may affect people with no preexisting heart disease, and occasionally occurs during contact sports.

 Early warning signs

 Despite the fact that SCA may be the first indication of a heart problem, it may not be as sudden as it’s believed to be.
 Research shows that symptoms frequently crop up hours, and even weeks, beforehand.
-One 2018 study on athletes published in Circulation found that symptoms like chest pain, shortness of breath, performance decline, palpitations, and fainting occurred in as many as 54 percent of cases—with about 71 percent of athletes having at least one symptom a month prior.
+One 2018 study on athletes published in Circulation found that symptoms like chest pain, shortness of breath, performance decline, palpitations (pounding or fluttering heartbeat), and fainting occurred in as many as 54 percent of cases—with about 71 percent of athletes having at least one symptom a month prior.

 The warning signs aren’t just limited to athletes.
-A 2016 study published in Annals of Internal Medicine involving 839 middle-aged people who survived SCA found that half experienced some symptoms that indicated their heart was in danger of stopping in the month prior to their event.
-More than 90 percent of those who had symptoms said they resurfaced 24 hours before their cardiac arrest.
+A 2016 study published in Annals of Internal Medicine involving 839 middle-aged people who survived SCA found that half experienced some symptoms that indicated their heart was in danger of stopping during the month before their SCA.
+More than 90 percent of those who had symptoms said they returned 24 hours before their SCA.

 The most common symptoms were chest pain in men and shortness of breath in women, but researchers say they can include any combination of chest pain and pressure, shortness of breath, heart palpitations, and flu-like sensations such as nausea, back pain, and/or abdominal pain.

 The problem: These symptoms can be vague and often easily reasoned away.
-One might think “I exercised too hard” or “It’s just heartburn.”
 This explains why fewer than 20 percent of people in this study called for medical assistance.
-But for people at particular risk of SCA—because of coronary heart disease or multiple risk factors such as diabetes, hypertension, high cholesterol, and smoking—it’s more likely these symptoms signal a real problem that shouldn’t be ignored.
+But for people at particular risk of SCA—because of CAD or multiple risk factors such as diabetes, high blood pressure, high cholesterol (a fat-like substance in the blood), and smoking—it’s more likely these symptoms signal a real problem that shouldn’t be ignored.

 Treatment options and emergency situations

 SCA can be treated and reversed, as long as emergency action is taken.
 Survival rates increase dramatically—doubling or tripling—if the victim receives immediate intervention.
-In fact, survival may be as high as 90 percent if treatment begins within a few minutes.
-Luckily, bystanders witness 37 percent of SCAs, according to a 2018 report from the American Heart Association.
+In fact, survival may be as high as 90 percent if treatment begins within a few minutes, according to a 2018 report from the American Heart Association.

-If you see someone suddenly collapse or fall to the ground and they’re unresponsive and breathing abnormally or not at all, call 911 for help and initiate CPR immediately.
+If you see someone suddenly collapse or fall to the ground, are unresponsive, breathing abnormally or not at all, call 911 for help, and initiate CPR immediately.

 “People usually have enough oxygen circulating in their bloodstream to buy them a good four to six minutes, providing that oxygen can be circulated through the body,” says Manohar.